BOOK OF THE DAY

 Below the Fold

 Belsky certainly shines in the mystery genre.
-As a resident New Yorker and a former journalist he has the inside knowledge that makes his characters vividly authentic and believable.
-Clare is not an “observant-little-old-lady” or a “high-functioning-sociopath”.
+As a resident New Yorker and a former journalist, he has the inside knowledge that makes his characters vividly authentic and believable.
+Clare is not an “observant-little-old-lady” or a “high-functioning-sociopath.”
 She is a tenacious bulldog of a reporter that cannot put a good story down.
 Her connections are not conveniently coincidental but come from her real (and sometimes very conflicted) life.
 She is a strong character.
-Not a strong female character – don’t cut her short by bringing those kind of labels in.
+Not a strong female character—don’t cut her short by bringing those kind of labels in.
 She can and will bring you down.
-I think there is more than a little bit of Belsky himself running through Clare’s veins.

-Belsky’s writing style is very logical and reflects his journalistic past.
+Belsky’s writing style is pragmatic and reflects his journalistic past.
 But don’t expect the puzzle pieces to fit together too easily.
-I did— and what I thought was an easy 500 piece puzzle turned out to be a double-sided night-mare where the pieces fit together in more than one way.
-I totally loved it!
-I have heard that there will be at least a third Clare Carlson novel coming and I cannot wait to read it.
+What may appear, on the surface, to be an easy 500 piece puzzle turns out to be a double-sided nightmare where the pieces fit together in more than one way.